 2️⃣ The material date in this case is the date of judgment, or determination of the decision being appealed.

-3️⃣ The effect of filing a Notice of Intention to Appeal is to start the clock of 3 months within which a Notice of Appeal is to be filed: UCPR rr 51.6, 51.9(1)(a).
+3️⃣ The effect of filing a Notice of Intention to Appeal (NSW UCPR Form 103) is to extend the clock from 28 days to 3 months from the material date within which a Notice of Appeal (NSW UCPR Form 105) is to be filed: NSW UCPR rr 51.6, 51.9(1)(a).

-4️⃣ The reason for such an effect is that if a Notice of Intention to Appeal is not filed, the Notice of Appeal itself must be filed within 28 days of the material date: UCPR r 51.16(1)(c).
+4️⃣ The reason for such an effect is that if a Notice of Intention to Appeal (NSW UCPR Form 103) is not filed, the Notice of Appeal (NSW UCPR Form 105) itself must be filed within 28 days of the material date: NSW UCPR r 51.16(1)(c).

-5️⃣ Failure to lodge a Notice of Intention to Appeal within the 28-day limitation requires two main steps to be taken:
+5️⃣ Failure to lodge a Notice of Intention to Appeal (NSW UCPR Form 103) within the 28-day limitation requires two main steps to be taken:

-➲ The Notice of Appeal to be submitted; and
+➲ The Notice of Appeal (NSW UCPR Form 105) to be submitted; and

 ➲ An extension of time to be sought within that notice.